openhive-network/haf_api_node/README.md

 If you name your ZFS pool something else, configure the name in the environment file, as described in the next section.

+Note: By default, ZFS tries to detect your disk's actual sector size, but it often gets it wrong for modern NVMe drives, which will degrade performance due to having to write the same sector multiple times.
+If you don't know the actual sector size, we recommend forcing the sector size to 8k by specifying setting ashift=13 (e.g., `zfs create -o ashift=13 haf-pool /dev....`)

 ## Configure your environment

 Make a copy of the file `.env.example` and customize it for your system.
 This file contains